preservim/vim-wordy/README.markdown

 ```

 You may find this dictionary useful in avoiding overuse of the many forms
-of the verb to be.
+of the verb to be, often found in overly-passive sentences.

 ### Colloquialisms, Idioms, and Similies